 In the normal course of investment activities, the Company enters into relationships with entities that could be considered VIEs.
 For most VIEs, the entity that has both the ability to direct the most significant activities of the VIE and the obligation to absorb losses or receive benefits that could be significant to the VIE, is considered the primary beneficiary.
-The Company consolidates those VIEs for which it is deemed to be the primary beneficiary.
+The Company's policy is to consolidate those VIEs for which it is deemed to be the primary beneficiary.
 The accounting guidance for the determination of when an entity is a VIE and when to consolidate a VIE is complex and requires significant management judgment.
 The determination of the VIE's primary beneficiary requires an evaluation of the contractual and implied rights and obligations associated with each party's relationship with, or involvement in, the entity, an estimate of the entity's expected losses, and expected residual returns and the allocation of such estimates to each party involved in the entity.
 The Company generally uses a qualitative approach to determine whether it is the primary beneficiary.

 The Company's VIEs consist of certain interests in hedge funds, real estate funds and private equity limited partnerships.
+The Included in alternative investments on the Consolidated Balance Sheets as of December 31, 2015 and 2014, were investment

-The Company enters into the VIEs purely to diversify its investment portfolio.
-The VIEs are primarily financed by capital contributions by equity holders.
+Company enters into the VIEs purely to diversify its investment portfolio.
+The VIEs are primarily financed by capital contributions from equity holders.
 The Company's involvement in financing the VIE is limited to its equity interest.
 The Company performed an economic analysis of the rights and obligations of its assets, liabilities, equity, and other contracts to identify its variable interests.
 On a subsequent basis, and at least annually, the Company has also performed an assessment of reconsideration events.
 The Company is a limited partner in its partnership investments and, as such, does not participate in the management of the entities.
-The limited partner agreement and the partnership entity's most current financial statements were also reviewed, to determine if the investment entity required subordinate financial support to permit it to finance its activities; whether there is an obligation to absorb expected losses or receive expected residual returns; and whether there are guaranteed returns on its interest or its returns are capped.
-As of December 31, 2014 and December 31, 2013, the Company was not required to consolidate any VIEs as the Company was not the primary beneficiary.
+The limited partner agreement and the partnership entity's most current financial statements were also reviewed, to determine if the investment entity required subordinate financial support to permit it to finance its activities; whether there is an obligation to absorb expected losses or receive expected residual returns; and whether there are guaranteed returns on its interest or its returns are capped. vehicles, which are considered VIEs and for which the Company is not the primary beneficiary.

-Included in alternative investments on the Consolidated Balance Sheets as of December 31, 2014 and 2013, were investment vehicles, which are considered VIEs and for which the Company is not the primary beneficiary.
 The following tables are the carrying amount, unfunded commitment and maximum exposure to loss relating to VIEs for which the Company is not the primary beneficiary and which have not been consolidated:

-December 31, 2014 (In thousands of U.S. Dollars Carrying Value Remaining Commitment Maximum Exposure to Loss 1 Hedge Funds \$ 40,916 \$ - \$ 40,916 Real Estate Partnerships 95,403 4,981 100,384 Private Equity Partnerships 63,511 21,181 84,692 \$199,830 \$26,162 \$225,992
+December 51, 2015 Carrying Value Remaining Commitment Maximum Exposure to Loss Hedge Funds \$ 59,825 \$ - \$ 59,825 Real Estate Partnerships 115,815 21,127 136,942 Private Equity Partnerships 63,736 14,109 77,845 \$239,376 \$35,236 \$274,612